Approximately 110 students finished school with a degree in Physics from 6 degree programs available in Ohio.

 Every student who is interested in Physics has to check out Case Western Reserve University.
 Soon after graduation, physics students typically earn around $52,577 in the first five years of their career.
 Situated in Cleveland, Ohio, this institution is a good option for students who enjoy the buzz of a substantial city.

 Students from outside the U.S. need not be worried about feeling out of place since 9.6% of Case Western's students originate from countries outside the U.S..Case Western Reserve University is a great choice for computer science students.
 Graduates go on to earn incomes that are higher than average.
-Ever wish you had an easy way to see how a school is performing across all areas?
-Now you do.
-Take a look at Case Western Reserve University's scorecard.
+For additional information, read the college scorecard.

 It's hard to find a better school than Ohio State University - Main Campus if you want to pursue Physics as a major.
 In addition to its bachelor's programs, Ohio State University - Main Campus offers graduate degrees in Physics.
 Based in Columbus, Ohio, this university is best suited for students who thrive in a city atmosphere.

 This school is well-known for its support of military personnel and is the 1 best in the nation for veterans.Students from outside the U.S. don't have to worry about being out of place since 7.7% of Ohio State's undergraduates come from other countries.
-In what areas is Ohio State really succeeding?
-Take a look at all of the school's rankings.
+Check out every one of Ohio State University - Main Campus' rankings to find out more.